danidiaz/cauldron/README.md

 wiring is *type-directed*, so there can't be any ambiguity about which bean constructor to use.

-## Monoidally aggregated secondary beans
+## Aggregate beans

-More complex constructors can return—besides a "primary" bean as seen in the previous section—one or more "secondary" beans.
+More complex constructors can return—besides a "primary" bean as seen in the previous section—one or more secondary "aggregate" beans.
 For example:

 ```
 makeServer :: Logger -> Repository -> (Initializer, Inspector, Server)